cpfeiffer325/rails-user-registration/README.md

 - If a User is created outside of the self-registration workflow
   - Auto-confirm them DONE
   - Only store their Gravatar URL DONE
 - Once a user is confirmed (manually or automatically), allow them to access their user page, where they can see their gravatar image.
-HALF DONE (NOT DEPENDENT ON EMAIL VERIFICATION YET)
+DONE
 - Remind the user to confirm their email if they haven’t done so after 24 hours
-  - NOTES TO SELF: Create a delayed job on user creation that runs if email_verified is still false
+  - NOTES TO SELF: Create a service for a delayed job on user creation that runs if email_verified is still false
 - Complete without using any authentication gems and without using Rails model callbacks
 - Create some Unit Tests